Concepts#

 cancel()

-// To check if the monitors have stopped, if there is no monitor output, it means they have stopped.
+// To check if the monitors have stopped, if there is no monitor output, it indicates that it has stopped

 time.Sleep(5 * time.Second)